 Primary Current = 0.026 \times 1.6A = 0.042A

 Since power is the product of voltage and current, if the supply voltage is halved from 230V to 115V, you have to double the current to maintain the same power.
-Hence the fuse rating on a 115V supply, is 120mA (about 2 x 63mA).
+Hence the fuse rating on a 115V supply, is 250mA (kind of 2 x 120mA).
 Hope that all makes sense.

 This power supply for the Elektron MachineDrum Mk1 is offered with either

 - a 3-pin UK plug with the PSU configured to operate on 230V.

 - a 2-pin European plug with the PSU configured to operate on 230V.

 - a 2-pin US plug with the PSU configured to operate on 115V.

 Anyway, the main thing was that Alex returned from his New Zealand adventures and loved his new power supply!

 Incidentally, this power supply for the Elektron MachineDrum Mk1 which I've christened 'PSU-MDMK1' (well I had to call it something), can also be used on the Elektron MonoMachine Mk1.

 If you need help with any Elektron products, the Elektronauts forum is a great resource.
 Please do check it out.